gurdiga/gurdiga.github.io/_posts/2020-03-28-simple-indefinite-asset-caching.md

 [2]: https://github.com/gurdiga/repetitor.tsx/commit/7e7efcac9728b73291348ca9818d181ad2e1200d
 [3]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#Caching_static_assets

 This will allow me not to worry about it getting cached when I upgrade it.
+There is one nuance that I’d like to mention: I don’t bundle the vendor modules at all, I just serve them from the `node_modules` directory.
+Bundling them all into a “vendor” bundle would only increase the build time without much added value.

 For the app bundles I use the Git revision as the version, so I have paths like this:

 ```
 /home/bundle-21f11a9c3f6037c1b80372ad7b3aa8d36cd9e1c9.js